weijiehiew/EGL314/README.md

 <br>
 4.In the show, we realized that displaying the images on the panel itself does not fully express the storyline as good.
 Therefore, we decided to have a voice narration.
 <br>
-A script was developed as well.
+A script was then developed.

 ```
 ~314 TEAM DUMBOS SCRIPT~